 It’s always hard to hear that a person has passed away from cancer.
 It’s a horrible disease that can completely change a person’s life as well as their families, causing deep pain and enormous stress.
-With Senator John McCain’s passing from Glioblastoma Multiforme, it reminds me of what our family went through when my husband succumbed to the same brain cancer.
+With Senator John McCain’s passing from Glioblastoma Multiforme, it brings back the pain my family went through when my husband succumbed to the same disease.

-Glioblastoma Multiforme is the worst form of brain cancer a person can get.
+Glioblastoma Multiforme is one of the worst forms of brain cancer a person can get.
 Very few people live through it and the average survival rate from diagnosis is 15-16 months.
-My husband made it for 9 months.
+My husband made it 9 months.
 The fact that Senator McCain, at 81 years old, survived for 14 months is amazing because it’s extremely aggressive.

-Once a tumor forms in the brain it’s impossible to get rid of.
+Once a tumor forms in the brain it’s near to impossible to get rid of it 100%.
 Even if a doctor operates and extracts it, there are still cells floating around that will rapidly regrow as a new tumor.

 My husband’s brain cancer diagnosis

 We found out about my husband’s diagnosis when he had a seizure.
-He was helping a friend bomb his apartment for bugs and we thought he inhaled too much bug bomb.
-An ambulance was called, and he was rushed to a hospital.
+He was helping a friend flea-bomb his apartment and we thought he inhaled too much bug spray.
+His friend called 911 and he was rushed to a hospital.
 They did a C-scan but found nothing.

 Several weeks afterward, he started losing his balance.
 I took him to a neurologist for an examination.
 The doctor scheduled him for an MRI and they found a mass in his brain.
 The diagnosis was glioblastoma multiforme and he was told to get his affairs in order.